datascience-2025-group4/group04-team02/README.md

 this is where we save all our generated DataFrames and lists

    - `cdrs` here are three csv files which list the PDB Ids
-      - `seq` all generated tsv and txt files that were used for the sequence analysis
+      - `seq` all generated tsv and txt files that were used for the sequence and alignment analysis

    - `contacts` all generated tsv and txt files that were used for the contact analysis